Key Points:

 To keep your dog from getting dehydrated, the vet will likely provide IV fluids.
 They’ll also give liver protectants and anti-nausea meds to support recovery.

-How well and quickly your dog bounces back depends on the type of mushroom they ate, how quickly you get them care, how they handle the toxins, and their overall health.
+How well and quickly your dog bounces back depends on the type of mushroom they ate, how much they ate, the size of the dog, how quickly you get them care, and their overall health.
 That’s why it’s super important to act quickly if you think they’ve eaten a wild mushroom.

 The bottom line on dogs and mushrooms